 |5km||Cross Country Pistes|

-The French ski resort of Val Thorens is part of the Three Valleys ski area with access to 600km of downhill skiing, with 497 individual pistes, served by 200 ski lifts.
+The French Ski Resort of Val Thorens is part of the Three Valleys ski area with access to 600km of downhill skiing, with 497 individual pistes, served by 180 ski lifts.
 In addition to the skiing in Val Thorens itself (140km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Three Valleys ski resorts of Courchevel, La Tania, Les Menuires, Méribel and Saint Martin de Belleville.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

-There is an airport within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Val Thorens are perfectly feasible.
+There are two Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Val Thorens are perfectly feasible.

 Skiing in Val Thorens